-Lit at close range by his helm’s light, the glittering suit, linked with his, dazzled him.
+Lit at close range by his helm’s light, the glittering, linked suit dazzled him.
 Maybe it seemed less bulky than his father’s and shorter than Zubin’s?
 There were two other suits nearby that fitted those requirements, bathing the coupled pair with their helm lights.
 The linked suit shrugged, drawing his attention to scorch marks on its upper torso, then it emitted a feminine sigh of annoyed irritation.

 “Get off me!
 You … you baby bookworm!”

-Even if he hadn’t recognised the muffled voice, the mild insult, delivered with such vehemence, would have confirmed it.
-There was no doubt that it was …
+Even if he hadn’t recognised the muffled voice, the mild insult, delivered with vehemence, would have confirmed it.
+There was no doubt that …

 Gods above and Planes below!
 He was coupling – spooning – with Flammia!
 The close proximity of their hips was embarrassing.